 Website internationalization is the design and development of a website that allows easy localization towards different cultures, regions, or languages.
 It generally implies that:

-- A specific design removes obstacles that could prevent the international distribution of the content, including Unicode and controlling concatenation of strings (sentences or commands).
+- A specific international site design removes obstacles that could prevent the international distribution of the content, including Unicode and controlling concatenation of strings (sentences or commands).

 - Inactive features are enabled when it is time to localize the content.
 For example, adding tags into the document type definition enables bidirectional text or language identification, or making your CSS compatible with vertical text.